-9. Students should return to the Lesson Summary Guide before class is over and complete the "end of unit" questions on the back page.
+- 9. Encourage students to share their solutions with the group.
+If time permits, allow students to decide which solution(s) are most likely to succeed. - 10.
+Lastly, students should return to the Lesson Summary Guide before class is over and complete the "end of unit" questions on the back page.
 The next slide can be used as an informal check-in to see if student ideas have changed from the beginning of the unit to the end, by asking students to hold up their fingers to show where they stood at the beginning and end of the unit for each question.